Walton Bridge Replacement, United Kingdom

 Walton Bridge crosses England's River Thames, connecting Shepperton and Walton.
 The road across the bridge is part of the A244, which links Feltham, Sunbury, Hersham, Esher, Shepperton, Oxshott, Walton and Leatherhead.

-The existing structure is the fifth Walton Bridge.
-It was constructed in 1999 and is open to pedestrians, vehicles and cycles.
-Approximately 1,200 heavy goods vehicles use the bridge daily, and about 34,000 vehicles use it on weekdays.
+Approximately 1,200 heavy goods vehicles used the bridge daily, and about 34,000 vehicles used it on weekdays.
 The bridge is owned by Surrey County Council.

 Purpose of the Walton Bridge